- How is Harvard Law School responding to the COVID-19 pandemic?

 - Are there any restrictions on what I can do during my deferral period?

 You may decide to spend the deferral period between college graduation and matriculation at HLS in a variety of ways.
-Most students will choose to pursue full time employment or a master’s degree program.
+Most students will choose to pursue full time employment.
 Students may also choose to pursue research or fellowship opportunities.
 The time must be spent in a structured educational program, employment situation, or service opportunity.

 - What if I want to do something entrepreneurial or start my own business during my deferral period?